ChelseaHarrisW/Diamond-Store-CRM-fun/README.md

 <img width="1299" alt="Screen Shot 2022-02-04 at 9 36 31 AM" src="https://user-images.githubusercontent.com/90797657/152557195-184f76b2-d153-4d9c-aaae-dd5e49ace5ac.png">

-# Minimally Viable Product for a refference of what the site should offer visually when served.
+# Minimally Viable Product when served.

 <img width="1338" alt="Screen Shot 2022-02-04 at 9 43 16 AM" src="https://user-images.githubusercontent.com/90797657/152558358-991a8a3a-c38b-4d4c-ad84-f749bc08a813.png">

-# To serve the project
+# To serve the project:

 1. open your Terminal, and Run the git clone command, followed by the SSH key which can be found when clicking the code button on the top right corner of the repository.
 2. the clone is compleated, you should be able to change directories (the CD comand) into the Diamond-Store-CRM-fun project